bdc/page-rss/README.md

 Why am I being prompted to log in?
 ----------------------------------
 You're asked to log in so that your entries don't collide with other users.
 That way, you can't modify or delete their entries, and they can't mess with yours.
 You can still read other people's feeds though, if they tell you the feed's rss url.
+Only your Google username is read for this purpose, and never shared or published.

 Next updates
 ------------